 American soprano Latonia Moore made an unexpected and triumphant debut at the Metropolitan Opera in March 2012 replacing Violeta Urmana as Aida.
 Her performance was broadcast on live radio and was received rapturously by the press and public alike.
 The New York Times reported that “she received an ecstatic ovation…her voice was radiant, plush and sizable at its best, with gleaming top notes that broke through the chorus and orchestra during the crowd scenes…Moore has enormous potential.”

-Notable career highlights have included the title role in Aida and Liù Turandot at the Royal Opera House, Covent Garden; Aida for Opera Australia; Aida, Cio Cio San Madama Butterfly and Amelia Simon Boccanegra for the Hamburg State Opera; Liù, Cio Cio San and Mimi La bohème at Dresden’s Semperoper; Micaëla Carmen for the New York City Opera; Micaëla, Liù, Elvira Ernani and Lucrezia I due Foscari in Bilbao; Vivetta L’Arlesiana and Fidelia Edgar in Carnegie Hall with the Opera Orchestra of New York and Bess Porgy and Bess with the Berlin Philharmonic Orchestra under Sir Simon Rattle.
+Other notable career highlights have included Liù Turandot at the Royal Opera House, Covent Garden; Aida for Opera Australia; Aida, Cio Cio San and Amelia Simon Boccanegra for the Hamburg State Opera; Liù, Cio Cio San and Mimi La bohème at Dresden’s Semperoper; Micaëla Carmen for the New York City Opera; Micaëla, Liù, Elvira Ernani and Lucrezia I due Foscari in Bilbao; Vivetta L’Arlesiana and Fidelia Edgar in Carnegie Hall with the Opera Orchestra of New York and Bess Porgy and Bess with the Berlin Philharmonic Orchestra under Sir Simon Rattle.

 Ms Moore's many awards include the Maria Callas Award as debut artist of the season at the Dallas Opera, the Richard Tucker Foundation Grant (2005), first prize at the Marseilles Competition (2003), first prize in the International Competition dell’Opera in Dresden (2002).